creativenucleus/bytejammer2/readme.md

 (Previous versions of this allowed specification of playlist files, so that should be brought across in future).

+See [Lovebyte 2025 - Mystery DJ Megamix](https://www.youtube.com/watch?v=C3N6oyN39gc) for an example of the jukebox mode running.

 ## **Studio** mode - Bytejam TIC Runner

 This feature is managed by starting in `studio` mode.